 Parking is limited at the museum itself.
 If you can't find a free space, park near the Pine Grove General Store or at the large gravel lot near the Pine Grove Iron Furnace.
+Admission is free.

 Groups: Relive the history and memories of the Appalachian Trail through a self-guided tour.
 Guided tours available upon advanced request.